The Fritz Reuter

 Arrived Wellington 4 August 1876.

 Researchers of the latter, like me, seek confirmation.
-As a researcher, I was thrilled to discover the Petone Settlers Data website.
-It provided lists of every ship that landed in Wellington in the Vogel era, so I could compare and evaluate.
+I was thrilled to discover Petone Settlers Data (through the Hutt City website).
+It provides lists of ships that landed in Wellington in the Vogel era.
 Some of the spellings were inventive—Rrebs?—but I was usually able to link a family to a name.

 This story follows the reasoning why the fritz reuter is still apparently not considered an immigrant vessel.